Time has revealed its top 50 websites for 2010 and has cut a whole host of big-name sites from the list.

 Sites for sore eyes

-In 2009, a number of popular sites made the list, including Google, YouTube and Twitter but it seems that
+In 2009, a number of popular sites made the list, including Google, YouTube and Twitter but it seems that Time has decided to go a little more leftfield this year and list up and comers instead of full-blown success stories.

 Instead of YouTube there is Vimeo and FourSquare has been denied for the lesser known but very similar Gowalla.